explodinglabs/explodinglabs.github.io/_posts/jsonrpc/2021-08-09-jsonrpcserver-5-changes.markdown

 title: Changes in Jsonrpcserver 5
 permalink: /jsonrpcserver-5-changes
 ---
+Jsonrpcserver is a Python library that takes a JSON-RPC request, dispatches it to your Python functions and gives you a JSON-RPC response.

 Version 5 is a complete rebuild.
 The usage remains mostly the same except for a few important changes.
 [Full version 5 documentation is here](https://www.jsonrpcserver.com/en/latest/).